Table of Contents

 Here are some practical ways to keep your baby safe in their crib:

-• Whenever you are putting your baby to bed, be sure to place them on their back.
+- Whenever you are putting your baby to bed, place them on their back.

-• Make sure that the manufacturer hasn’t recalled the crib.
+- Verify if the manufacturer hasnโt recalled the crib.

-• Ensure their sleepwear and sheets are flame-resistant.
+- Choose sleepwear and sheets that are flame-resistant.

 What Are The Safety Standards For Cribs?

-• No corner posts should be taller than 1/16th inch to prevent a baby’s clothing from catching.
+- No corner posts should be taller than 1/16th of an inch to prevent a babyโs clothing from catching.

 How To Check If A Crib Is Safe?

-The following are the specifications for a safe crib.
-Make sure to check the following:
+The following are the specifications for a safe crib:

-• A Firm Mattress That Fits Snugly In The Crib — Soft mattresses may contribute to SIDS, while those not fitted may trap your baby.
+- A Firm Mattress That Fits Snugly in the Crib โ Soft mattresses may contribute to SIDS, while those that are not fitted may trap your baby.
 The mattress should be firm and spring back quickly if you press it at the center and on its sides.
 It should also fit tightly inside the crib.
-If you use a mattress pad, ensure it also fits snugly.
+If you use a mattress pad, it should also fit snugly.

 Where Is The Safest Place To Put A Crib?

-The best place for your baby’s crib is in your room, within arm’s reach.
+The ideal place for your babyโs crib is in your room, within armโs reach.
 It should be in the middle of the room, and any piece of furniture should be at least a foot away.

-You should not position your baby’s crib against the wall.
+Try to avoid positioning your babyโs crib against the wall.
 Since the wall is an immovable object, it can cause various problems for your infant.
 For example, if their limbs get stuck in the crib bars, their skin could get pinched or trapped by the wall.
 This unfortunate accident may further lead to bruising, cuts, or, worse, fractures.

 Suffocation is another potential hazard.
 Although the crib should be bare until the baby is at least two years old, some parents still place stuffed animals or blankets.
 Your baby may suffocate when they lean on these items, which may then be pressed against the crib and wall.